30 Best Novels That Shouldn't Be Missed By Readers & Non-Readers Alike

 The Sense Of An Ending

 A reflective text in which a man explores his past high school relationships, navigating many existential inquiries about how the past makes up the present and shapes the future.
-The Sense of an Ending is not too big on the plot but more about discovering many philosophies about death and life.
+The Sense of an Ending is not too big on the plot but more about discovering the many philosophies about death and life.
 It's a moving read that you can easily finish in one go.

 Kitchen by Banana Yoshimoto